bcgov/data-publication/pages/metadata_providers_guide.md

 On the main record page beside each Resource is an **Explore** button,

-1. Click the **Explore** drop down button
+1. Click the **Explore** drop down button.
 1. Click the **Edit** option to edit the resource.
 1. Make edits that follow the recommendations outlined in the [creating a record section](pages.metadata_providers_guide.md#HOW-TO-CREATE-A-NEW-METADATA-RECORD).
 1. Click the **Update Resource** button to save your changes.

 ### Replacing an existing resource
 In the edit mode on a resource as outlined in [editing the properties section above](#Editing-the-properties-of-an-existing-resource):
 1. Click the **Remove** button at the end of the **File** URL.
 1. Re-upload or provide a new link to your data.
 1. Make any other edits needed to reflect the updated/new resource.
 1. Click **Update Resource** to save your changes.

 ### Deleting an existing resource
 In the edit mode on a resource as outlined in [editing the properties section above](#Editing-the-properties-of-an-existing-resource):
 1. Click the **Delete** button at the bottom of the page.

 ## HOW TO USE THE CATALOGUE API TO MANAGE RECORDS AND RESOURCES